snek-at/jaen/README.md

 ```

 ### Fields
-Fields are data blocks that you can use to build React apps which the enduser is able to maintain.
+Fields are data blocks that can be used to build React apps which the enduser is able to maintain.
 Fieldnames have to be unique when they are on the same page.
 It is advisable to give all the fields descriptive names.